-In this package you will find a copy of J. R. R. Tolkien's book The Fellowship of the Ring.
-Though some of the adventures you will encounter in the Fellowship Software Adventure may be unfamiliar to devoted fans of Tolkien's fantasy world, the book remains an essential reference guide to playing the game.
+In this package you will find an order form for J. R. R. Tolkien's book The Fellowship of the Ring.
+Though some of the adventures you will encounter in the Fellowship Software Adventure may be unfamiliar to devoted fans of Tolkien's fantasy world, the book remains an important reference guide to playing the game.